Telecom Fraud Detection: How To Protect Your Business From Rising Threats

 It can be difficult to identify which telemarketers are legit or truly malicious.
 Your customers can save sweat and tears by signing up for the Do Not Call Registry.
 Once registered, there’s a high likelihood that calls from unknown phone numbers are scammers.
 In other words, once registered, your customers can safely ignore calls and texts from people they don’t know or when caller ID shows “unknown number.”

-Here are some of the top telecom fraud trends to look for in 2025.
+Here are some of the top telecom fraud trends to look for.

 Social engineering: As users continue to flock to social media platforms, hackers will continue to pose as legitimate businesses while attempting to gain sensitive information.
-DataReportal found 5.04 billion social media users' identities in 2024, equaling over 62% of the total global population.
-That’s plenty of targets for criminals to choose from.
+According to TechRepublic, Social engineering attacks made up 36% of intrusions from May 2024 to May 2025, surpassing malware and exploits as the top breach method.

 AI-driven fraud: Unfortunately, advances in machine learning and artificial intelligence will improve scammer tactics.
 GenAI can create scripts to sound professional and impersonate customer service reps.
 Deepfake AI can help scammers pass sophisticated KYC verifications such as facial recognition.
 And, with the field developing so quickly, there are likely more AI risks to come.